reedcodes/talks/source/presentation/2022-hew/markdown/00-intro.md

 {%- slide "markdown" %}
+"What is a pattern library? a style guide?"

-"What is kss-node and what can I learn from this session?"
+"What can I learn from this session?"

 {% notes %}
 go over: